Formula One sale decision by start of next season - Ecclestone in paper

 CVC Capital Partners are currently the controlling shareholders with a 35.5 percent stake, while Ecclestone holds 5.3 percent.

-U.S. investment groups BlackRock and Waddell & Reed , along with Norway's Norges Bank, are among other shareholders.
+U.S. investment groups BlackRock and Waddell & Reed, along with Norway's Norges Bank [NOCB.UL], are among other shareholders.